wp-plugins/external-video-for-everybody/readme.txt

 plugin to suit my own priorities, but I also tried to put it together in a way that would make it useful for and usable by others, and I am happy to share it.
 I host my video outside my WordPress site.
 I want to use HTML5 and Ogg.
-So… *External "Video for Everybody"*
+So... *External "Video for Everybody"*

 = Are you offering support for this plugin? =